 Venatorx Pharmaceuticals is developing a novel class of non-beta-lactam molecules that kill bacteria by the same selective mechanism as beta-lactams — blocking cell wall synthesis via binding to the bacterial penicillin binding proteins (PBPs).
 Chemically distinct from the beta-lactams, these new molecules have been designed to be impervious to degradation by any beta-lactamases.
 By circumventing over seventy years of beta-lactamase-driven resistance, this new class of PBP inhibitors has the potential to usher in a new wave of antibacterial therapeutics.

-Venatorx is developing an oral penicillin-binding protein inhibitor (PBPi) to address the growing problem of resistance in Neisseria gonorrhoeae to the last resort antibiotic for outpatient use, ceftriaxone.
+Venatorx is developing an intramuscularly-administered penicillin-binding protein inhibitor (PBPi) to address the growing problem of resistance in Neisseria gonorrhoeae to the last resort antibiotic for outpatient use, ceftriaxone.
 Venatorx has identified non-beta-lactam transpeptidase inhibitors that are rapidly bactericidal, impervious to beta-lactamases, and show promising selective activity against gonococci, including both wild-type strains and isolates with PBP variants that confer ceftriaxone resistance.

 In 2019, The NIH awarded Venatorx an R01 grant to progress these early molecules from hit-to-lead through IND-enabling studies.